mlgibson8/prework-study-guide/README.md

 # Prework Study Guide webpage

 ## Description

-This guide was made to consolidate information that was gathered durring the prework portion of this program -Learned key features of Git, HTML, CSS and Javascript -solves the probelm of having to find information from multipul locations
+This was made to help consolidate information and usefull applications from the course work we did.
+Shows tips and tricks for Git, HTML, Javascript and CSS

 ## Installation

-N/A
+n/a

 ## Usage

-Each section contains notes about the specified topic with devtools console you can see the javascript running
+notes are provided in each section, JS can be viewed through the Devtools console

 ## Credits

-N/A
+N/a

 ## License
 MIT
-Please refer to the LICENSE in the repo
+Please refer to the LICENSE in the repo.